 The ransomware infected the hospital's key systems which caused the data to be scrambled and, in most cases, shut down completely.
 Without their data and information, the hospital was forced to turn away patients and cancel surgeries.
 People were advised to seek medical attention only in the case of an emergency.

-To restore access on a device they had to provide payments.
+To restore access to a device they had to provide payments.
 Similarly, a Los Angeles hospital was hit with a cyber attack.
 It locked doctors and nurses out of their computer system for days, which resulted in having to pay $17,000 in Bitcoin to the ransomware hackers.

 Proof in the numbers